satz0205/devops_proj4/README.md

 3. Run in Docker:  `./run_docker.sh`
    Build docker image and start the application from docker image
 5. Run in Kubernetes:  `./run_kubernetes.sh`
-   pick up the kubernetes image to the pd and start the application
+   pick up the kubernetes image to the pod and start the application

 ### Kubernetes Steps